jgoney/sspatcher/README.md

 Flashing Shapeshifter with a .jic file is MUCH faster than the old method that used a .bin file.
 Here's how you can create a .jic file from a .sof file and one or more .hex files.

-- Generate .hex files with name and wave data using this script.
+- Generate .hex files with name and wave data using the `intelhex` function in this script.
 This function expects a directory with 128 .raw audio files.
 Beware Shapeshifter's naming quirks.
 This script's `extract` function generates suitable files, given a correct Shapeshifter .bin firmware file.
 - Use the `Convert Programming File` command in Quartus Prime to merge the .sof file and .hex files generated in the previous step.
 Your settings should resemble the screenshot:

 ![Convert Programming File](merge-sof-and-hex-files.png)